Nikita-Ravindra-Albela/UK-Road-Accident-Analysis-Dashboard/README.md

 2. Data Analytics Sheet

-Includes summarized KPIs and pivot-table-ready metrics such as:
+Includes summarized primary and secondary KPIs and pivot-table-ready metrics such as:

-Total number of accidents
+# KPI's
 Total casualties

-Average casualties per accident
+Total Number of fatal, Serious and Slight Accidents.
+Total Number of vehicle types by casualties

+# Pivot tables
-Segregations by severity, weather, and lighting
+Segregations by severity - fatal, serious, slight in % and total numbers.

-Breakdown of vehicle involvement and road condition impacts

-3. Dashboard
+Segergations by Urban and Rural area type.
+Segergation by Light conditions.
+Segergation by Road Type and Road surface.
+Segergation by Monthy trend and Time analysis.

+# Process
+- Cleaned the data for anamolies and wrong text formats.
+Replaced values to correct values.
+- Converted the sheet into table for pivot charts and data analysis.
+- Calculated the below by pivot chart and excel formulas for visualization -
+- Total number of casualties.
+- Total number of casualties by severtiy - fatal, serious and slight.
+- Total number of casaulties by year (2021 and 2022)
+- Total number of casaulties by Road Type.
+- Total number of casualties by Road surface.
+- Total number of casualties by Area.
+- Total number of casualties by Light conditions.
+- Total number of casualties by Time analysis.
+- Created slicers by year, area type, accident dates for filtering the report.
+- Created structured tables for accident details, vehicle details, and aggregated KPIs.
+- Established relationships for dashboard filtering and slicing

-Interactive visualization panel combining:
+# Interactive visualization panel combining:

-Dynamic filters for month, year, region, or vehicle type
+Dynamic filters for year, area and accident dates

+KPI Cards -
+Total count  for total number of casualties.
+Total count and pie chart for Fatal Casualties.
+Percentage distribution across categories.
+Total count and pie chart for Serious Casualties
+Total count and pie chart for Slight Casualties
+Total count and pie chart for Casualties By Car.

+Secondary KPI Card -
+Total count for casualties By Car - 177681
+Total count for casualties By Bus = 6225
+Total count for casualties By Bike - 18093
+Total count for casualties By Others - 1974
+Total count for casualties By Van - 17567
+Total count for casualties By Agriculture vehicle - 633.

 Charts for:

-Casualty count by road surface

-Accident frequency by time of day

-Severity analysis by weather condition

-Distribution of accidents by urban/rural area

-KPI cards showing:

-Total accidents

-Fatalities

-Serious & Slight injuries

-Percentage distribution across categories

-# Methodology

-Data Collection:
-Data imported from UK Department for Transport’s open database (via CSV/Excel).

-Data Cleaning & Preparation:

-Removed null and duplicate records.

-Standardized column names and data types.

-Converted date-time columns for temporal analysis.

-Derived new features (Month, Year, Day of Week).

-Data Modeling:

-Created structured tables for accident details, vehicle details, and aggregated KPIs.

-Established relationships for dashboard filtering and slicing.
+Line Chart to showcase casualties by Year.
+Clustered columns chart to showcase casualties by Road Type.
+Tree map to showcase casualties by Road surface.
+Pie chart to showcase casualties by area.
+Pie chart to showcase casualties by Light conditions.
+Area chart to showcase casualties by Time analysis.

-Dashboard Development:
+# Dashboard Development:

-Built KPI cards for quick insight.
+- Built KPI cards for quick insight.

-Developed bar, line, and donut charts for comparative visualizations.
+- Developed bar, line, and donut charts for comparative visualizations.

-Implemented slicers for interactive filtering.
+- Implemented slicers for interactive filtering.

-Added conditional formatting to highlight high-risk trends.
+- Added conditional formatting to highlight high-risk trends.

 # Key Insights

-Weather Conditions: Majority of accidents occurred under clear conditions, suggesting human error as a major factor.
+- Weather Conditions: Majority of accidents occurred under clear conditions, suggesting human error as a major factor.

-Lighting Conditions: A significant proportion of severe accidents occurred in dark but lit conditions (e.g., at night in urban areas).
+- Lighting Conditions: A significant proportion of severe accidents occurred in dark but lit conditions (e.g., at night in urban areas).

-Vehicle Type: Cars dominate accident involvement, but motorcycles have a higher fatality rate per accident.
+- Vehicle Type: Cars dominate accident involvement, but motorcycles have a higher fatality rate per accident.

-Road Surface: Most accidents occurred on dry surfaces, but wet roads had proportionally higher severity.
+- Road Surface: Most accidents occurred on dry surfaces, but wet roads had proportionally higher severity.

-Urban vs Rural: Urban areas recorded more accidents, but rural accidents tend to be more severe.
+- Urban vs Rural: Urban areas recorded more accidents, but rural accidents tend to be more severe.

-Peak Time: Evenings (4–7 PM) and weekends show the highest accident frequency.
+- Peak Time: Evenings (4–7 PM) and weekends show the highest accident frequency.

 # Key Performance Indicators (KPIs)
-KPI	Value (Example from Dataset)	Description
+# KPI	Value
-Total Casualties	417,883	Total number of casualties reported Total Accidents	300,000+	Number of unique accidents recorded Average Casualties per Accident	~1.4	Average number of people injured per incident Most Common Severity	Slight	Majority of accidents were minor Most Common Road Type	Single Carriageway	Most frequent setting for reported accidents
+- Total Casualties	417,883	Total number of casualties reported
+- Total Accidents	300,000+	Number of unique accidents recorded
+- Most Common Severity	Slight	Majority of accidents were minor
+- Most Common Road Type	Single Carriageway	Most frequent setting for reported accidents

 # Recommendations

-Enhance Road Lighting: Improve illumination in semi-lit urban zones.
+- Enhance Road Lighting: Improve illumination in semi-lit urban zones.

-Public Awareness Campaigns: Focus on defensive driving and speeding awareness.
+- Public Awareness Campaigns: Focus on defensive driving and speeding awareness.

-Weather Alert Systems: Real-time driver alerts for slippery or foggy conditions.
+- Weather Alert Systems: Real-time driver alerts for slippery or foggy conditions.

-Infrastructure Improvement: Target high-frequency accident junctions for redesign.
+- Infrastructure Improvement: Target high-frequency accident junctions for redesign.

-Speed Regulation Enforcement: Increase patrols and smart cameras in rural zones.
+- Speed Regulation Enforcement: Increase patrols and smart cameras in rural zones.

-# Future Scope

-Integrate Power BI / Tableau for advanced interactivity.

-Build a predictive model to estimate accident severity based on environmental factors.

-Add geospatial visualization (e.g., heatmaps for accident hotspots).

-Automate monthly updates using Power Query connections to live datasets.

 # Conclusion

 This project delivers a data-driven, visual exploration of UK road accidents that can directly support policy formulation, driver education, and infrastructure design.
-By providing actionable insights into when, where, and why accidents occur, the analysis contributes toward the UK’s Vision Zero initiative — aiming for zero road fatalities in the long term.
+By providing actionable insights into when, where, and why accidents occur, the analysis contributes toward the UK’s Vision Zero initiative aiming for zero road fatalities in the long term.